2026 MCAT Study Guide — Everything You Need to Prepare

 It’s not only about what you’re studying—it’s also about how you’re studying.
 Are your study habits working for you?
 Are you confident they’ll serve you well as you prepare for this monumental test?

-It’s difficult to be completely confident in your study habits since you’ve never taken the MCAT before.
+It’s challenging to be completely confident in your study habits since you’ve never taken the MCAT before.
 But your mentors and MCAT tutors have.
 They can objectively assess your current strengths and weaknesses to help you create a customized study approach that’s tailored to what you need to improve most.

 5 | Prioritize Comprehension